BONUS: learn directory structure

 how to install tree on Windows without Windows Subsystem for Linux

 tree comes with Windows you do not have to do anything.
-The following are things you would type in place of what I have in the chapter
+These are things you would type in place of what I have in the chapter

 The path shown when you call pwd or tree shows \ instead of /, for example